yizhelee/C/liquidateCET/README.md

 This program helps you to understand how to distribute the days of CET to past 3 month and the 4th month in order to have the best ratio.

-For some purpose, the progam allows you to calculate the ratio within a period of month less than 3 month as the second input argument.
+For some purpose, the progam allows you to calculate the ratio within a period less than 3 month in putting the second input argument.

 # How to run